Applies to Nerdio for Azure Core, Professional and Enterprise customers

 - Nerdio AD domain

-- Golden desktop image configuration: either Windows 10 Experience or Windows 10 Enterprise.
+- For RDS accounts: Golden desktop image configuration: either Windows 10 Experience or Windows 10 Enterprise.
 Refer article for details

 - Signing up for a new Azure account?
 It's best if you use an existing Office 365 login.
 This will ensure you are using a tenant-based account (*.onmicrosoft.com), not a personal account.